kyma-project/website/src/blog-posts/11-release-notes-06.md

 ![](./assets/linking.png)

-### Master branch availability in Docs
+### Master branch available in Docs

 Since we introduced a website-centric approach to linking in the documentation, we wanted to make sure you don't fail at reading it on GitHub as a contributor, by being constantly redirected to the website's Docs.
-Before the Cairo release 0.6, we only rendered the release-related documentation on `https://kyma-project.io/docs`.
-Now, as one of few open-source projects, we also render documentation for the `master` branch.
+Before the Cairo release 0.6, we only rendered the release-related documentation on `kyma-project.io/docs`.
+Now, as one of few open-source projects, we also render documentation for the [`master`](https://kyma-project.io/docs/master) branch.
 This documentation is updated on the website automatically, approx. 10 minutes after every merge of changes to the `master` branch.

-The good news is that we also render the documentation for pre-releases on `https://kyma-project.io/docs`, whenever they are available.
+The good news is that we also render the documentation for pre-releases on `kyma-project.io/docs`, whenever they are available.

 ![](./assets/master-branch.png)